andreacasalino/Easy-Factor-Graph/README.md

 **Compile**

- * After cloning the library you need to initialize the git submodules by running the following commands:
+ * After cloning the library you need to initialize the git submodules by running the following commands from the root folder:

    * `git submodule init`
    * `git submodule update`